 Over-the-counter medicine without palm oil is difficult to find.
-Palm oil derivatives are common in capsules, tablets and liquid medications.
+Palm oil derivatives are common in capsules, tablets, pills and liquid medications.

 We seek out palm oil free medications because our son has negative reactions to palm oil.
 We consider him to have a palm oil allergy and palm oil intolerance.
 In the past, we didn’t realize the antihistamines and other medications were making him worse due to the palm oil derivatives in them.

 Palm oil free medication